What is that white powder on plants?

 - How to find your pesticide in a store

-- Grey Mold: A Fungus That Damages Crops – Symptoms and Ways to Eliminate It with Chemical and Organic Pesticides
+- Gray Mold: A Fungus That Damages Crops – Symptoms and Ways to Eliminate It with Chemical and Organic Pesticides

 - How to terminate Late blight of tomato